ThomDietrich/SenseoWifi/README.md

 1. Solder the custom PCB according to the schematics provided in the `SenseoWifi-PCB` folder (designed in [Fritzing](http://fritzing.org))
 2. Hot clue the custom PCB inside the Senseo machine in a free position [such as shown here](images/DSC09604.jpg)
 3. Wire the custom PCB via the "Senseo Connections" header (angled pin headers recommended) to interface with the Senseo PCB.
-The solder pads to use for the LED, the buttons, and ground connection are shown on [this image](images/DSC09627.jpg)
+The solder pads to use for the LED, the buttons, and ground connection are shown on [this image](images/DSC09627.jpg) - pictures for the Quadrante in images folder.
 4. Connect a simple push button (the configuration reset button) to J3 and hot clue in the [base of the Senseo housing](images/resetbutton.jpg).
 5. Connect the additional [power supply](images/DSC09646.jpg) to the Senseo power cable and wire to J4
 6. Prepare a [small cutout](images/tcrt-cutout.jpg) in the Senseo front and [hot clue from behind](images/DSC09604.jpg).
 Connect to the TCRT header